b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Russell-M-Nelson.md

 To me, this calls into question how divinely inspired this man is—did God reveal things to Nelson twenty years in advance to just keep in his back pocket?
 And it becomes doctrinal once he outlives Thomas Monson?
 At the time of writing this note, Dallin Oaks is next in line.
 Has Oaks been receiving preemptive revelation before he can definitively say "now is the great day of my power.
 I rule from the rivers to the ends of the earth" and enact them?
 I'll be real, I kind of hope not.

-And, just to make sure that you and I are on the same page&mdash;I am not interested in *ad hominem* smack-talk "this guy sucks and also is old" as an attitude here.
+And, just to make sure that you and I are on the same page, I am not interested in *ad hominem* smack-talk "this guy sucks and also is old" as an attitude here.
 At the time of writing, he's still alive at 100 years old.
 Irrespective of religious affiliation, respect where it's due for someone three times my age.
 I intend to criticize specific claims or qualities.
 No, I don't *like* Nelson, but I'm not here to make libelous allegations or defame him.

 &nbsp;